5 Contemporary Artworks in London You Must See!

-Known throughout the world for its vibrant cultural life, London is undoubtedly Europe’s cultural capital.
+Known throughout the world for its vibrant cultural scene, London is undoubtedly Europe’s cultural capital.
 Art galleries, theatres, concert halls, there are plenty of opportunities to enjoy art in all its forms during a trip to the English capital.
 Today, Artsper invites you to discover its museums, and presents 5 contemporary artworks to see in London.

 1. Mark Rothko at the Tate Modern.

 The Rothko paintings displayed in this room were originally commissioned for the Four Seasons Hotel in New York in 1950.
 The American painter painted these dark works, much darker than his previous works, to create an overwhelming and oppressive atmosphere.
-Indeed, it was inspired by Michelangelo’s Laurentian Library in Florence.
-When he realised that this project was not the most suitable for the friendly atmosphere of a restaurant, Rothko withdrew from the Four Season project.
+Indeed, it was inspired by Michelangelo‘s Laurentian Library in Florence.
+When he realized that this project was not the most suitable for the friendly atmosphere of a restaurant, Rothko withdrew from the Four Season project.
 A few years later, he decided to give this series to the Tate.
 There, the paintings are displayed according to the artist’s vision, in a room with reduced luminosity, where they cover almost the entire height of the walls.
 The visitor is therefore caught by the atmosphere of this room, which is both almost disturbing and conducive to meditation.

 2. Barbara Hepworth at the Tate Britain.